Answers

 A direct answer, since most providers do not give one.
 The Azure Switzerland and AWS Zurich regions are physically Swiss.
 Their corporate parents, Microsoft and Amazon, are US-incorporated and remain within reach of the US CLOUD Act.
 No private contract overrides US extraterritorial law.

-For most external asset managers and multifamily offices the practical risk is low: clients are not US persons, the data has no US nexus, and with customer-managed encryption keys the cloud provider holds only ciphertext it cannot read without your cooperation.
+For most family offices the practical risk is low: the underlying principals are not US persons, the data has no US nexus, and with customer-managed encryption keys the cloud provider holds only ciphertext it cannot read without your cooperation.

-For senior single-family offices, foundations, and holdings whose threat model includes adversarial legal process, governmental compulsion, or geopolitical risk, we deploy the sovereign on-premise pattern instead.
+For senior family offices and holdings whose threat model includes adversarial legal process, governmental compulsion, or geopolitical risk, we deploy the sovereign on-premise pattern instead.

-We handle privileged client files.
-Does using AI break attorney-client or banker-client privilege?
+We handle privileged files.
+Does using AI break professional or banker-client privilege?

 No. An AI agent inside your own environment functions like any other authorized internal tool, comparable to secure email between you and your client.
 It receives content, applies its rules, and returns the output to the same authorized user.
 Nothing leaves your confidentiality perimeter.
 Privilege concerns generally arise when privileged material is shared with external consumer AI services, which is the opposite of how Fiducia AI is deployed.